At a Glance

 When Cheyne-Stokes breathing develops after heart failure, symptoms may also include coughing, weakness, swelling in the lower limbs, and shortness of breath.
 Difficulty breathing may wake a person up at night or occur when lying down or performing physical activity.

-Cheyne-Stokes breathing after a stroke may occur with other symptoms of a stroke such as weakness on only one side of the body, nerve changes, and problems with movement.
+Cheyne-Stokes breathing after a stroke may occur with other symptoms of a stroke, such as weakness on only one side of the body, nerve changes, and problems with movement.

 Cheyne-Stokes breathing isn’t the only condition that can affect breathing during sleep.
 In fact, there are several other types of central sleep apnea that don’t involve this unique breathing pattern.

-Central sleep apnea is a type of sleep-related breathing disorder.
+CSA is a type of sleep-related breathing disorder.
 Other disorders involve abnormal breathing during sleep but without Cheyne-Stokes breaths.

 - Sleep-related hypoventilation disorders: Sleep-related hypoventilation disorders are a group of conditions in which breathing is insufficient during sleep, causing the level of carbon dioxide in a person’s blood to be abnormally high.
 These changes in breathing may be associated with obesity, medication, or another medical condition.